5.2.7 Tools

 [trigger_node_example-1] Report message: {"domain":"","desc":"trigger lane","duration_ts_back":5000,"duration_ts_front":5000,"level":1,"rosbag_path":"trigger/OriginBot002_20230513-173155-931/OriginBot002_20230513-173155-931_0.mcap","src_module_id":203,"timestamp":1683970315931,"topic":["/image_raw/compressed","/ai_msg_mono2d_trash_detection"],"trigger_type":1110,"unique_id":"bot","version":"v1.0.0"}

-This Trigger example records data 5 seconds before and after an event.
-At the same time, you can see that the Trigger event occurred in the middle of the event, and the reason for the Trigger event was recorded: a piece of trash was thrown into the scene, causing the number of trash in the scene to reach three, triggering the Trigger.
+Note: This Trigger example records 5 seconds of data before and 5 seconds after the event occurs.
+Additionally, at the exact moment of the event, the reason for the Trigger activation is logged: a piece of trash was thrown into the scene, bringing the total number of trash items in the scene to three, thereby triggering the Trigger.

-The Trigger module supports receiving Trigger tasks from other nodes to control Trigger configuration.
-The tasks can be sent through publishing std_msgs topic messages, where the message data is in json format as a string.
-Send the task protocol to the Trigger module.
+The Trigger module supports receiving Trigger tasks from other nodes to control its configuration.
+Tasks are sent by publishing std_msgs/String messages containing JSON-formatted strings to a designated topic, delivering the task protocol to the Trigger module.

 {